-Using LINEARTREE, we can test for any t in linear time if it is smaller, equal or greater than the optimal solution for the fractional PCST.
+Using the algorithm for LPCST, we can test for any t in linear time if it is smaller, equal, or greater than the optimal solution for FPCST.
 This fact can be used to construct different search algorithms that solve the problem.